<?xml version="1.0" encoding="UTF-8"?>

 </author>

-<link rel="alternate" type="text/html" href="https://www.hitchdefense.com/blog/2026/06/kentucky-can-you-get-a-dui-for-sleeping-off-alcohol-in-your-car/" />
+<link rel="alternate" type="text/html" href="https://www.hitchdefense.com/blog/2026/08/can-lack-of-intent-help-defend-an-assault-charge-in-kentucky/" />

 <taxo:topics><![CDATA[-]]></taxo:topics>